Kevin-Kurka/rabbithole/backend/src/services/GraphTraversalService.README.md

 ---

-### 5. getHighVeracityRelatedNodes - Trusted Neighbors
+### 5. getHighCredibilityRelatedNodes - Trusted Neighbors

-**Purpose**: Get direct neighbors with high combined veracity scores.
+**Purpose**: Get direct neighbors with high combined credibility scores.

 **Use Cases**:
 - "What are the most reliable connections?"